LySabrina/Shopping-Cart/frontend/README.md

 ```

 So the issue is that I should get rid of the <form> inside the CheckoutForm.jsx and instead pass the handleOnSubmit() function as a prop to the <form> element inside the PaymentForm.jsx.
 If we don't, once we click on submit, the <form> inside PaymentForm.jsx will refresh and will not confirm the payment to Stripe.

+We had a form within a form which is not good HTML standard practice.
+And when I click submit, the confirm Function is not being called correctly on the right form.

 Resolve: